-Terence McAteer has a doctorate In Educational Administration from USF and a Master’s Degree in History from San Francisco State.
+Terence McAteer has a doctorate in Educational Administration from Univeristy of San Francisco and a Master’s Degree in History from San Francisco State.
 He has taught at the high school level and has been a history research fellow.

 Steve Miller has a BM and MM from CSU Sacramento.
 He is a part-time faculty member at Sierra College.

 Kent Penwarden is a retired electronic engineer and manager from Silicon Valley, one of whose avocations has been to maintain an interest in the long history of the Middle East.

-Janet Rankin received both her Bachelor’s Degree in Humanities and her Master’s Degree in History at Sac State.
+Janet Rankin received both her Bachelor’s Degree in Humanities and her Master’s Degree in History at CSU, Sacramento.
 Janet has been teaching U.S. History and women’s history at Sierra College for more than four years.

 Ellen Sander has a BA and MA in French, a BA in Government, and an MA in International Affairs.
 She has taught for the UC Davis French Department and has been an OLLI instructor for six years.